OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 In summary, our HA load balancing solution:

 * Implements Apache with the mod_jk plugin to direct traffic to the Tomcat instances.
-* Implements Keepalived to ensure one load balancer has a floating IP address assigned to it.
+* Implements Keepalived to ensure one load balancer has a virtual IP address assigned to it.

 ## The network diagram